 This is a good time to remind you that your choice will depend upon your needs and a VPN service provider’s features, price, subscription plan, reputation and ease of use.
 So, let’s go through some of the top options that are currently available on the market.

 NordVPN.
 One of the VPN service providers designated as “editor’s choice” in both top lists, Nord VPN certainly attracts attention.
-This provider is based in Panama, and its rigorous no logs policy, more than 500 servers in 51 counties, top-notch double-layer encryption, ability to stay anonymous even on the dark web, and pay via PayPal, Credit Card or Bitcoin are all the perks that have rendered this VPN provider a favorite with so many people.
+This provider is based in Panama, and its rigorous no logs policy, more than 1200 servers in 61 countries, top-notch double-layer encryption, ability to stay anonymous even on the dark web, and pay via PayPal, Credit Card or Bitcoin are all the perks that have rendered this VPN provider a favorite with so many people.

 It also has a live chat support service that’s available 24/7.
 It can be set up on Mac, Windows, Linux, iOS and Android, and supports up to six devices connected at one time.
 The basic subscription plan costs $6 per month.
 Experts recommend this VPN service provider if you want to use VPN to watch U.S. Netflix.